puppetlabs/puppetlabs-puppet_agent/README.markdown

 ### What puppet_agent affects

-* Puppet, Facter, Hiera, and MCollective.
+* Puppet, Facter, Hiera, and MCollective (MCollective is no longer included in puppet6 installs).
 * Puppet's SSL directory and puppet.conf.
 * Removes deprecated settings from puppet.conf.

 ### Setup requirements

 Your agents must be running a minimum version of Puppet 4.
-They should already be pointed at a master running Puppet Server 2.1 or greater, and thus successfully applying catalogs compiled with the Puppet 4 language.
+They should already be pointed at a master running Puppet Server 2.1 or greater, and thus successfully applying catalogs compiled with the Puppet 4 or newer language.

 ### Beginning with puppet_agent